-Correct and immediate treatment for this species and other dangerous snakes increase the chance of survival.
+Correct and immediate first aid and treatment for this species and other dangerous snakes increases the chance of survival.

-Although people are commonly bitten by dangerous snakes in Australia, the actual number of deaths is actually very low, due to antivenines and
+Although people are commonly bitten by dangerous snakes in Australia, the actual number of deaths is actually very low, due to antivenines and medical procedures.

 Black snake bites can be extremely unpleasant sometimes, and although the venom is less toxic than many other dangerous Australian snakes, bites should definitely be treated as life threatening with the same urgency as other dangerous snakes.